 One or more facet joints in your back or neck can become inflamed (swollen and irritated) and cause pain.
 During a facet joint injection, a strong numbing medication is injected into the inflamed joints.

-- The skin over the treatment site is cleaned and then numbed with medication.
+- The skin at the site of treatment is first cleaned and then numbed with medication.

-- Fluoroscopy (live x-ray imaging) is used to help your doctor see the spine and guide the treatment.
-An x-ray dye will be injected into the affected region to help get a better image.
+- Live x-ray imaging is then used to help the doctor locate the spine and guide the treatment.
+An x-ray dye is then injected into the treatment area to help achieve a better image.

-- A strong anesthetic is injected in the joint, and this is repeated in each injured joint
+- A powerful anesthetic is then injected into the joint, and this procedure is repeated with each injured joint.

 After the Procedure?